rust-lang-ru/book/rustbook-ru/nostarch/chapter06.md

 losing exhaustive checking.

-In other words, you can think of `if let` as syntax sugar for a `match` that runs code when the value matches one pattern and then ignores all other values.
+In other words, you can think of `if let` as syntax sugar for a `match` that runs code when the value matches one pattern and then ignores all other значения.

 We can include an `else` with an `if let`.
 The block of code that goes with the `else` is the same as the block of code that would go with the `_` case in the